Buy Perth Mint Australian Gold Kangaroo Coins Online

-For every ¼ ounce Gold Kangaroo, you can get A$25 from the Perth Mint.
+Every ¼-ounce Gold Kangaroo is denominated with A$25 from the Perth Mint.
 It is 20.10 millimeters across and 1.80 millimeters thick.
 It weighs 7.78 grams (1/4 troy ounce).

-The 2 ounce coin is 40.40 millimeters across and 3.35 millimeters thick.
+The 2-ounce coin is 40.40 millimeters across and 3.35 millimeters thick.
 It weighs 62.21 grams or 2 troy ounces.
 Initially, it had a face value of A$500, which was reduced to A$200 in 1992.

 This coin made its debut in 1991 with a face value of A$2,500, reduced to A$1,000 the following year.
 The coin is 59.70 millimeters across and 7.65 millimeters thick.
 It weighs 311.0 grams (10 ounces).

-The biggest and most valuable Australian Gold Kangaroo is a one kilo coin of 74.50 millimeters across and 15.80 millimeters thick.
+The biggest, and most valuable, Australian Gold Kangaroo to be regularly minted is a one-kilo coin.
+It measures 74.50 millimeters across and 15.80 millimeters thick.
 It weighs 1,000 grams or 32.154 troy ounces.
 The initial 1991 face value of A$10,000 was reset to A$3,000 in 1992.

 The coin measures around 80 centimeters in diameter and 12 centimeters in thickness.
 Unlike the other Gold Kangaroo coins, this one has the kangaroo on the obverse and the Queen’s portrait on the reverse.

-The one ton Kangaroo has a face value of A$1,000,000.
+The one-ton Kangaroo has a face value of A$1,000,000.
 However, its market value is most recently estimated at A$53 million.
 Like the rest of the Gold Kangaroos, it is 99.99% pure gold.